samsondav/rihanna/README.md

 In the default configuration of one dispatcher per node, Rihanna will use 2 database connections per node.

+It is possible to reuse an existing Postgres connection (such as an Ecto Repo) for enqueuing etc, brining the number of connections down to N where N is the number of dispatchers.
+See [Rihanna.Config](https://hexdocs.pm/rihanna/Rihanna.Config.html) for more information.

 **Q. How fast is Rihanna?**

 Performance should be at least as good as [Que](https://github.com/chanks/que).